surma/surma.dev/content/things/js-to-asc.md

 }
 ```

-The explicit loop at the end to populate the array is there because of a current short-coming in AssemblyScript: Function overloading isn’t support yet, so there is only _exactly_ one constructor for `Float32Array` in ASC, which takes an `i32` parameter for the length of the `TypedArray`.
+The explicit loop at the end to populate the array is there because of a current short-coming in AssemblyScript: Function overloading isn’t support yet.
+There is only _exactly_ one constructor for `Float32Array` in ASC, which takes an `i32` parameter for the length of the `TypedArray`.
 Callbacks are supported in ASC, but closures also are not, so I can’t use `.forEach()` to fill in the values.
 This is certainly _inconvenient_, but not prohibitively so.

+> **Mathf**: You might have noticed `Mathf` instead of `Math`. `Mathf` is specifically for 32-bit floats, while `Math` is for 64-bit floats.
+I could have used `Math` and do a cast, but they are ever-so-slightly slower due to the increased precision required.
+Either way, the `gaussCoef` function is not part of the hot path, so it really doesn’t make a difference.

 ### Side note: Mind the signs

 Something that took me an embarrassingly long time to figure out is that, uh, types matter.
 Blurring an image involves convolution, and that means a whole bunch of for-loops iterating over all the pixels.
 Naïvely I thought that because all pixel indices are positive, the loop counters would be as well and decided to choose `u32` for those loop variables.
-That’ll bite you with a _lovely_ infinite loop if any of those loops happen to iterate backwards, like this one (because `j` will _always_ be greater or equal than `0`):
+That’ll bite you with a _lovely_ infinite loop if any of those loops happen to iterate backwards, like the following one:

 ```ts
 let j: u32;